Breast reconstruction - implantsBreast implants surgery

 Having breast reconstruction does not make it harder to find a tumor if your breast cancer comes back.

-Getting breast implants does not take as long as breast reconstruction (which uses your own tissue).
+Getting breast implants does not take as long as breast reconstruction that uses your own tissue.
 You will also have fewer scars.
-The size, fullness, and shape of the new breasts are more natural with reconstruction that usesyour owntissue.
+But, the size, fullness, and shape of the new breasts are more natural with reconstruction that uses your own tissue.

 Many women choose not to have breast reconstruction or implants.
 They may use a prosthesis (an artificial breast) in their bra that gives them a natural shape, or they may choose to use nothing at all.